 Provide the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
 For examples, see [9], [10], and [17].

-6.62 Concurrency – Premature termination [CGS ]
+6.62 Concurrency – Premature termination [CGS]

 6.62.1 Description of application vulnerability